Registration is OPEN!

-Outdoor training will likely begin May 18th (subject to city opening fields)
+Outdoor training will begin May 16, at the learliest (subject to the City opening the fields)

-Where to go: Rowan’s Pitch, South Nepean Park, Longfields Drive, Barrhaven
+Where: Rowan’s Pitch, Ken Ross Park, 600 Longfields Drive, Barrhaven

 What to bring: water bottle, cleats (soccer or rugby), mouth guard (boil and form ones are adequate)

-What to wear: layers of comfortable active wear
+What to wear: cleats, layers of comfortable active wear